tomisqi/site/content/posts/freqass.md

 If any of this sounds interesting, you might found the information below useful.

 ## Resource allocation types
 In 5G NR, there are two ways to describe frequency resource allocation in DL.
-The "frequency assignment" is part of the DCI, and is how the network tells the UE what frequency resources will be used for PDSCH. <br>
+The "frequency assignment" is part of the DCI, and is how the network tells the terminal what frequency resources will be used for PDSCH. <br>
 There are two ways to describe frequency resource allocations:

 1. Resource allocation type 0
 2. Resource allocation type 1

 ## Resource allocation type 0
-When using resource allocation type 0, the network tells the UE the frequency resources to use by the way of a bitmap. <br>
+When using resource allocation type 0, the network tells the terminal the frequency resources to use by the way of a bitmap. <br>
 It is tempting to think that we could use 1 bit per resource block in the bitmap, but this approach doesn't scale well if we want to keep our control data overhead as small as possible.
 In 5G NR, there are a maximum of 275 resource blocks in DL, and allocating 1 bit per resource block would be costly.<br>
-Instead, a tradeoff is reached: the number of bits is limited so that the DCI can remain small, but resolution is lost since 1 bit is used to represent a group of resource blocks (RBG) instead of uniquely representing a resource block.
+Instead, a tradeoff is reached: the number of bits is limited so that the DCI can remain small, but allocation resolution is reduced since 1 bit is used to represent a group of resource blocks (RBG) instead of uniquely representing a resource block.

 The size of the RBG varies by bandwidth as described in TS 38.214